jeffrichardchemistry/SpectraFP/README.md

 # SpectraFP
 SpectraFP is a package to perform fingerprints from spectroscopy datas.
 The goal is to transform a list of spectroscopy signals - such as nmr and infrared - into a binary vector of zeros and ones.
-One means that there is a sign and zero the other way around.
+One means that there is a sign and zero absence.

 ## Install
 <b>Via github</b>